maxxk/programming-languages/presentations/03-Specification-Syntax.md

 # Additions
 ## Optional typing systems
-In similar way to the annotations of model checking tools, the optional type checkers do not neccessarily accept all correct programs.
+In similar way to the annotations of model checking tools, the optional type checkers do not necessarily accept all correct programs.

 ```javascript
 /*::